aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/vsphere-getstarted.md

    ```

    Refer to the initial config described earlier for the required and optional settings.

-   Ensure workload cluster object names (`Cluster`, `vSphereDatacenterConfig`, `vSphereMachineConfig`, etc.) are distinct from management cluster object names.
+   >**NOTE**: Ensure workload cluster object names (`Cluster`, `vSphereDatacenterConfig`, `vSphereMachineConfig`, etc.) are distinct from management cluster object names.
 Be sure to set the `managementCluster` field to identify the name of the management cluster.

 1. Set License Environment Variable